kccandonk/website_source/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hello!
+Hi

-I'm a second-year Ph.D. student in Computer Science at Yale University.
+I'm a third-year Ph.D. student in Computer Science at Yale University.
 I'm working with [Professor Marynel Vázquez](https://marynel.net) in the [Interactive Machines Group](https://interactive-machines.com/) and [Professor Brian Scassellati](http://cs-www.cs.yale.edu/homes/scaz/) in the [Social Robotics Lab](https://scazlab.yale.edu/).

 I am interested in understanding how we can create interactive agents that are more effectively able to help people.
 My current research explores techniques to leverage multimodal implicit feedback humans provide naturally during interactions.
 In the future, I want to explore how to use these techniques to better understand how and when agents should ask for explicit feedback from humans during interactions.